Bissapinho/Receipt-Analyzer-RecipeSuggestions/README.md

 1. Enter username
 2. Choose action:
 	1. scan receipt
-	2. get recipes based on current fridge inventory
+	2. view current fridge

-	3. view current fridge
+To exit app, type anything that is not 1 or 2.